Get Started With Custom Metadata Types in Salesforce

 7. Consider Integration Requirements:

-If you plan to integrate your Salesforce org with external systems, consider how custom metadata types will be used in those integrations.
+If you plan to integrate your Salesforce org with external systems, consider how custom metadayou will use custom metadata typesegrations.
 Ensure that the data stored in custom metadata types aligns with the requirements of your integrations.

 8. Test Thoroughly: